Daniel M. Tani: NEEMO 2

 In May 2002, Tani served as an aquanaut on the NEEMO 2 (NASA Extreme Environment Mission Operations) crew aboard the Aquarius underwater laboratory.
 Tani and his fellow crew members lived and worked for one week beneath the Atlantic Ocean.

 Expedition 16

 Following his return from STS-108, Tani was assigned as the Expedition 9 backup flight engineer.
 Tani was eventually assigned to Expedition 16 as flight engineer, and launched to the station aboard STS-120 on October 23, 2007.
 Tani completed one EVA with the crew of STS-120, and four additional spacewalks during his increment aboard the space station.
 Originally scheduled to return to Earth with the crew of STS-122 in December, the mission was delayed due to engine cutoff sensor issues during countdown.
 Instead, it launched on February 7.
 Tani returned on STS-122 on February 20, 2008.

 Extra Vehicular Activities

-Dan Tani has performed five spacewalks or EVAs to date.
+Dan Tani has performed six spacewalks or EVAs to date.